hyochan/expo-relay-boilerplate/README.md

 ## CONFIG

-You can configure environment by modifying config.sample.ts to config.ts.
+You can configure the environment by modifying config.sample.ts to config.ts.

 ```bash
 cp config.sample.ts config.ts